Homemade Gingerbread House

 4. Add the Molasses sugar and continue till blended well.
 Stop beating at this point.

 5. Add the sifted ingredients.
-Fold in with a spatula and then switch to dough attachments of your mixer.
+Fold in with a spatula and then switch to the dough attachments of your mixer.
 Add milk and beat till the ingredients begin to hold together.
 Stop beating.
-We don’t want to overwork this dough.
+We don't want to overwork this dough.

 6. Now, with your hands, start to knead (adding a little flour or milk as needed, to get the dough so that it is neither sticky nor too dry).
 Knead JUST till you get a smooth ball.
-Add a dab of shorting and rub all over the surface of this ball of dough.
+Add a dab of shortening and rub all over the surface of this ball of dough.
 Flatten slightly.

-7. Wrap with cling-wrap and place in the fridge to chill for 1 hour.
+7. Wrap with cling wrap and place in the fridge to chill for 1 hour.

 8. Remove from fridge and place the flattened disk of dough between two sheets of parchment.